andyatkinson/andyatkinson.github.io/_posts/2025-05-21-big-problems-big-in-clauses-postgresql-ruby-on-rails-orm.md

 This commit[^3] mentions the original design was for a GUC query_id_squash_values, but that was removed in favor of making this the default behavior.

 ## Conclusion
+In this post, we looked at a problematic query pattern, giant `IN` lists.
+You may have instances of this pattern in your codebase from direct means or from using some ORM methods.

-We looked at a problematic query pattern, giant `IN` lists.
-We looked at why these are slow: they take more resources to parse and plan.
-There are fewer indexing options compared with joins.
-Compared with an equivalent join operation which provides two sets of table statistics, the big list of constants can't be compared with pre-collected data distribution statistics.
+This type of query performs poorly for big lists of values, as they take more resources to parse, plan, and execute.
+There are fewer indexing options compared with an alternative structured as a join operation.
+Join queries provide two sets of table statistics from both tables being joined, that help with query planning.

-We looked at how these queries can be created directly using multiple queries in a common application code pattern, or indirectly by using eager loading methods in the Active Record ORM.

-Fortunately improvements are coming in newer versions of both Ruby on Rails and PostgreSQL.

-We learned how to find these using pg_stat_statements for PostgreSQL.
-Once we've found these problematic queries, we looked at several possible alternative solutions that can be parsed, planned, and executed more efficiently.
+We learned how to find instances of these using pg_stat_statements for PostgreSQL.
+The post then considers several alternatives.

-Our main tactics are to convert these to joins when possible.
-Outside of that, we could consider using the `ANY` operator and a prepared statement.
+Our main tactics are to convert these queries to joins when possible.
+Outside of that, we could consider using the `ANY` operator with an array of values, a `VALUES` clause, and consider using a prepared statement.

-Hopefully the next time you see giant IN lists causing database performance problems, you're more prepared to tackle them!
+The next time you see giant `IN` lists causing database performance problems, hopefully you feel more prepared to restructure and optimize them!

-Please share any tips or tracks you have by reaching out through my contact form.
+Thanks for reading this post.
+I'd love to hear about any tips or tricks you have for these types of queries!

 [^1]: <https://git.postgresql.org/gitweb/?p=postgresql.git;a=commit;h=c0962a113d1f2f94cb7222a7ca025a67e9ce3860>